grafana/grafana/docs/sources/panels/field-options-and-overrides.md

 # Field options and overrides

 This section explains what field options and field overrides in Grafana are and how to use them.
-It also includes [examples](#examples) if you need an idea of how this feature might be useful.
+It also includes [examples](#examples) if you need an idea of how this you might use them.

 The data model used in Grafana, the [data frame]({{< relref "../../developers/plugins/data-frames.md" >}}), is a columnar-oriented table structure that unifies both time series and table query results.
 Each column within this structure is called a _field_.
 A field can represent a single time series or table column.